veitlab/moove/README.md

 With the labeled syllables, use the "TrainingWindow" again to train the classification network based on the assigned labels.

 6. Real-Time Targeting Setup
 Finally, update the configuration file with the names of the trained segmentation and classification networks, set realtime_classification to True, and specify the target syllable for feedback.
-MöveTaf can now be used for conducting real-time targeting experiments, enabling precise, low-latency feedback during song production.
+MooveTaf can now be used for conducting real-time targeting experiments, enabling precise, low-latency feedback during song production.

+## Contact

+For questions, issues, or feedback regarding Moove, please contact:

+**Primary contact:**
+Dr. Lena Veit
+lena.veit@uni-tuebingen.de

+**Secondary contact:**
+Nils Riekers
+nils@riekers.it